Skip to Content

 • kosher salt and fresh ground pepper, to taste

-2. Quarter them and put them on the tin foil.
-Drizzle them with the olive oil and the kosher salt and fresh ground pepper.
+Step 2: Quarter them and put them on the tin foil.
+Drizzle them with the olive oil and a generous dose of salt and fresh ground pepper.
 Sprinkle the rosemary over the top.

-3. Fold up the tin foil to make a purse, place in a baking sheet, and put in a 400 degree oven for about an hour.
+Step 3: Fold up the tin foil to make a purse, place on a baking tray and put in a 400 degree oven for about an hour.
 They are done when you can stick a knife in one and get no resistance.
+In the meantime, make your dressing by following Step 4.

-4. Add the dressing ingredients in a Mason jar, put the lid on and shake it really well.
+Step 4: Add the dressing ingredients in a Mason jar, put the lid on, and shake it really well.
 Open the jar and add anywhere from 1/3 to 1/2 cup olive oil.
 I like a more vinegar-y dressing, but use the amount that tastes good to you.
 Put the lid back on and shake again.
-You can keep this in the fridge and just shake it up again before you use it.
+Put this in the fridge and just shake it up again before you use it.

-5. Place the salad greens in a bowl, add some of the dressing, and toss.
+Step 5: Place the salad greens in a bowl, add some of the dressing and toss.
 I do not like a salad heavy on the dressing and I like the leaves to just glisten from the oil and vinegar.

 bakedbree